tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 ```
 With the code in place, we can use a tool like Postman to fire off some test POSTs and verify all the pieces are connected.

-Don&#8217;t grab the URL above your code screen yet, it probably has an Administrative key coded into it.
-Open the &#8220;Keys&#8221; panel from the button (#1 below) in the top right and select the &#8220;default&#8221; key in the &#8220;Function Keys&#8221; list.
+Don't grab the URL above your code screen yet, it probably has an Administrative key coded into it.
+Open the “Keys” panel from the button (#1 below) in the top right and select the “default” key in the “Function Keys” list.
 When you do this, it will update the Function Url (#3) above the code panel to include this key instead of one of the Admin keys.
-As a final step, click the &#8220;Logs&#8221; (#2) button to open the log so you can see compile and run logs when it builds or is triggered.
+As a final step, click the “Logs” (#2) button to open the log so you can see compile and run logs when it builds or is triggered.
 Now copy the Function URL (#3) so we can paste it into Postman to start testing.

 <div id="attachment_4999" style="width: 810px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_7.png"><img src="/wp-content/uploads/2017/01/Azure_7.png" alt="Azure Functions - Key, Logs, and URL" width="800" height="131" class="size-full wp-image-4999" srcset="/wp-content/uploads/2017/01/Azure_7.png 800w, /wp-content/uploads/2017/01/Azure_7-300x49.png 300w" sizes="(max-width: 800px) 100vw, 800px" /></a>